Showing 'Just Compassion' to the Homeless

 So she and her friend asked the homeless people under the bridge that day to tell her one thing they needed.
 She was surprised when they said they needed laundry and showers.

 That was the beginning of Just Compassion, a coalition of both religious and nonreligious organizations dedicated to meeting the needs of the homeless in East Washington County.

-Once a month, Samuelson, director of masters programs at George Fox Evangelical Seminary, and her friend started meeting with homeless men and women at a local laundromat and filling the machines with quarters so they could do their laundry.
+Once a month, Samuelson, director of masters programs at Portland Seminary, and her friend started meeting with homeless men and women at a local laundromat and filling the machines with quarters so they could do their laundry.
 Then she took them to a fitness center to shower.
 And she did the same thing she had done that day under the bridge: she spent time talking with people, getting to know them and being present to them.